 Every three months.
-Check the washing instructions on the curtains to see if they’ll need to be dry cleaned or if you can put them in the washing machine.
+Check the washing instructions for how to clean your curtains to see if they'll need to be dry cleaned or if you can put them in the washing machine.
 At the very least give them a going over with steamer – if it has a vertical steam option, you could use your iron.

 How often should you clean your fridge?

 Once every six months.
-Use soapy water and a soft cloth.
+In between deep cleanses, clean your fridge using soapy water and a soft cloth.

 How to clean your keyboard or laptop – and how often you should do it